ayoskovich/personalSite/content/post/2020-07-09-thoughts-on-the-ftc.en.md

 ---
-title: Thoughts on the FTC
+title: Who protects consumers in the United States?
 author: ''
 date: '2020-07-09'
 slug: thoughts-on-the-ftc
 categories: []
 tags: []
 subtitle: ''
-summary: ''
+summary: 'The FTC is a government organization everyone can get behind.'
 authors: []
 lastmod: '2020-07-09T15:24:07-04:00'
 featured: no